NithinKS007/EP-Microservices/README.md

 ### Current known gaps

-- `booking.created` is still emitted but no service consumes it.
-- Booking creation still does not validate authoritative seat availability, event state, or pricing before persistence.
+- Booking creation still does not validate authoritative event state pricing or max-capacity before persistence.
-- `BookingSeat.seatId` is still globally unique, which blocks clean rebooking after cancelled or expired bookings.
-- Refund settlement is still event-driven inside `payment-service`; it is not yet modeled as a dedicated refund saga.
+- Refund settlement is still event-driven inside `payment-service`; it is not yet modeled as a dedicated refund saga workflow.

 ## Next Engineering Steps